 That’s one of the reasons we searched exhaustively for the best mats for hot yoga.

-- Factors to Consider in a Good Hot Yoga Mat
+- Features to Consider in Good Hot Yoga Mats

 - 1. Aurorae Classic Yoga Mat – Best Overall Yoga Mat